 Blackberry Brand Failure

-Blackberry was one of the market leaders in 2007, just before when iPhone was launched.
-BlackBerry didn’t consider iPhone to be a competitor initially, perceiving it to be an enhanced mobile phone with playful features targeted at younger consumers.
+Blackberry was one of the market leaders in 2007, just before when the iPhone was launched.
+BlackBerry didn’t consider the iPhone to be a competitor initially, perceiving it to be an enhanced mobile phone with playful features targeted at younger consumers.
 This was where Blackberry went wrong. iPhone turned out to be an instant hit and started to eat much market share of blackberry as it appealed to business professionals as well.

 Other symptoms of brand paranoia can be seen in the 17 different acquisitions by blackberry to add features and improve offerings through its products, none of which worked out.